dnewcome/sqlson/README.md

         }
     ];

-A query specification is a JS array with the table name, the SQL WHERE clause and an object template that maps the field names to JS object attributes.
+A query specification is a set of nested JS arrays with the table name, the SQL WHERE clause and an object template that maps the field names to JS object attributes.
+The object tempate consists of a map between the desired output field identifiers and the field names in the SQL schema.
+The SQL schema identifiers must match those of the target schema but the keys may be named as desired except as described below.

+"parent" and "child" in the above example are literally the table names as defined in the database schema.
+The "children" property is used internally to identify the subquery.
+This field must be named exactly as shown above.
+In future version we may be able to detect that this collection represents the related records in some other way.
+Otherwise, property names for the resulting object graph may be named using any valid javascript identifiers.

+Note that when converting from tuples to javascript objects we perform a map reduce process that relies on the "id" property of the children to merge the final result set.
+This field must be called "id".
+Hopefully this can be relaxed in the future.

 We can use sqlson to generate the sql required to perform the query and disjoin the resulting recordset.

+The following code example shows how to use the node mysql client to query data and output the results as JSON:

 	var sql = genSql( query );
 	client.query(